DerTyp7/Glassminers/Obsidian/Game Design/World Progression.md

 By simply changing the surroundings from a mine to some fantasy world or some other thing, the player might get a fresh start to how the game feels.
 They will also be interested in what has changed (even if just visual) and therefore have a motivation to keep playing.
 This change in visuals can also act as a progression point - for example it can be a reward to reach the "cloud part" of the game.
+One easy way of implementing some changing visuals would just be to tint the background (and maybe bedrock) textures drawn in different sections.